 As of April 2018, the BBB has given Mnet Financial a rating of F. The BBB has closed 8 complaints against MFI in the preceding 3 years, with 1 complaint closed in the past 12 months.
 All of those complaints alleged problems with billing and collections.
 Since June 2016, the Consumer Financial Protection Bureau (CFPB) has closed 13 complaints.
 Justia lists at least 1 case of civil litigation involving MFI.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely Mnet would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 Here are some Sample Cases filed in Federal Court